Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Constraints on cosmological parameters

 \subsection{Constraints on $w_0$ and $w_a$}

 The errors on the dark energy EoS parameters $w_0$ and $w_a$ are shown in Figure \ref{fig:constraint_w0wa}.
 Here we fix $h = 0.678$ and $\Omega_M = 0.307$.
-We find that only $w_0$ can be effectively constrained and $w_a$ is not constrained in almost all population models except in the M7 and M12 models.
-The much better constraint on $w_0$ than on $w_a$ implies that inferring the deviation of the dark energy EoS with respect to the value $w = -1$ of the standard model requires much better EMRI GW detections than reconstructing the evolution of the dark energy EoS with redshift.
+We find that only $w_0$ can be effectively constrained and $w_a$ is not constrained in almost all population models.
 Even under the M7 and M12 models, despite the fact that they have optimistic EMRI rates such that TianQin I+II and TianQin+LISA can detect a total number of more than one thousand EMRIs, still, a stringent constraint on $w_a$ cannot be obtained.
+The much better constraint on $w_0$ than on $w_a$ implies that reconstructing the evolution of the dark energy with redshift requires much better EMRIs than those needed to infer the deviation of the dark-energy EoS with respect to the value $w = -1$ of the standard model.

 More specifically, under the fiducial population model, the error of $w_0$ can reach about $37\%$ for TianQin, about $12\%$ for TianQin I+II, and about $6.5\%$ for TianQin+LISA.
 Under the other population models, i.e., from M2 to M12 except M11, the expected errors of $w_0$ can reach $6.7\% - 48\%$ for TianQin, about $5.4\% - 43\%$ for TianQin I+II, and about $4.2\% - 22\%$ for TianQin+LISA.
 Similar to the constraints on $H_0$, the errors on $w_0$ also vary considerably across population models.
-Finally, we also summarize the expected constraint precisions on $w_0$ and $w_a$ for various cases in Table \ref{tab:constraint_errs}.
+Finally, in Table \ref{tab:constraint_errs} we also summarize the expected precisions in the constraints on $w_0$ and $w_a$ for various models.